EDUCBA Logo

 Stock Futures Trading (long futures)

-This strategy is used when you are faced with a bull market and uncertain volatility.
+This strategy is used when facing a bull market and uncertain volatility.
 Change in volatility will not affect you.
-But if you have an opinion on where the volatility is headed, another strategy may be a better move.
+But if you have an opinion on where the volatility is heading, another strategy may be better.

 Strategy #2: Long Synthetic Future